prescience-data/foundation/readme.md

 $ npm run bot
 ```

-Or if you start to add cli arguments:
+#### Cli Arguments
+You may wish to add cli arguments to direct the code in specific directions:

 ```shell script
 $ npm run bot -- --command=<CommandName>